varungiridhar/varungiridhar.github.io/index.md

 <hr class="divider">

 Hi, I'm Varun.
-I'm a Master's student in Georgia Tech studying Computer Science.
-I'm interested in machine learning, especially applied to physical embodiments (a.k.a. robotics).

-**Technically**, I'm interested in merging intelligence with physical dexterity to produce more capable robots.
+I'm a Master's student at Georgia Tech studying Computer Science.
+I'm interested in the intersection  of **machine learning** and **robotics**.
+My current focus is on merging intelligence with physical dexterity via methods like reinforcement learning, imitation learning, and multi-modal models to produce more capable robots.

 **Philosophically**, I see robots as supplementing humanity towards our final goal, whatever that may be.

+<br><br>
 <div class="image-container">
   <img src="/assets/tars_gif.gif" alt="Description of the GIF">
-  <p class="image-caption">Intelligent + Dexterous + 90% humor  </p>
+  <p class="image-caption">Intelligent + Dexterous + 75% humor  </p>
 </div>

+<br><br>

-The overarching goal of "physical intelligence" opens up a plethora of unsolved paths.
+The overarching goal of "robot learning" opens up a plethora of unsolved problems.
 Though, right now, I'm invested in

 <div class="custom-list">
   <div class="list-item">